amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: [property value]
 ```

-As with all the Dapr configuration files, you specify a `name` and an optional `namespace` for the component.
-You specify the actual secret store using the `type` field of the `metadata` section.
-The properties you specify in the `metadata` section differ per secret store.
-Once you have configured the secrets management component, you can use the Dapr Secrets Management API to retrieve secrets from your application code.
+All Dapr component configuration files require a `name` along with an optional `namespace` value.
+You specify the type of secret store component using the `type` field in the `spec` section.
+The properties in the `metadata` section differ per secret store.

+### Indirectly consuming Dapr secrets

-As stated before, another way of using secrets is by referencing them from other component configuration files.
-Here's an example using a state management component (see the [State Management building block chapter](state-management.md) for more information).
-It uses the Redis cache state component.
-The configuration for this component might look like this:
+As mentioned earlier in this chapter, applications can also consume secrets by referencing them in component configuration files.
+Consider a [state management component](state-management.md) that uses Redis cache for storing state:

 ```yaml
 apiVersion: dapr.io/v1alpha1